How To Study For The GRE: A Beginner's Guide

 ("Come at me, bro" will always be funny.)

-I also publish these cartoons with some challenging vocab quizzes on Instagram: @GRE_vocab_words.
+I also publish these cartoons along with 5 challenging vocab quizzes per week on Instagram: @GRE_vocab_words.

 In the below video, I narrate my favorite 93 vocab mnemonics.